 Marketplace’s unique product range puts together offers and brands like vintage Tommy Hilfiger and Champion alongside international boutiques’ new designs, or artisanal hand-made jewelry.

-Among the benefits, buyers can expect: the asos guarantee - which refunds the money in case the item doesn’t arrive.
-Authenticity - thanks to their zero-tolerance policy towards counterfeit goods.
-And their animal welfare policy - which supports the ongoing research, development, and implementation of animal welfare standards and transparency in the leather supply chain.
+Among the benefits, buyers can expect: the Asos Guarantee, which refunds the money in case the item doesn’t arrive, authenticity, thanks to their zero-tolerance policy towards counterfeit goods, and their animal welfare policy, which supports the ongoing research, development, and implementation of animal welfare standards and transparency in the leather supply chain.

-It’s possible to find sustainable fashion and beauty items highlighted across the store or to use the "Sustainability" filter for easier search.
+It’s possible to find sustainable fashion and beauty items highlighted across the store or to use the "Sustainability" filter for easier searching.
 As many Zalando buyers know, their free shipping and free 100-day return policy are some of the great conveniences of this marketplace.

 Among the sustainable clothing brands Zalando partners up with, there are Cras, Veja, Zign, DECHASE, NU-IN, Ecoalf, Flamingos’ Life, Anna Field, Even&Odd, Yourturn, and more.

 Zalando takes this strategy as a very important matter.
-In fact, they’ve issued a Sustainability Progress 2020 Report and continuously publish strategy updates and news for their sustainability projects, such as a reforestation project, sustainable delivery options.
-They’ve accelerated their efforts, thanks to the increase in customer demand for sustainable products.
+In fact, they’ve issued a Sustainability Progress 2020 Report and continuously publish strategy updates and news for their sustainability projects, such as a reforestation project, and sustainable delivery options.
+They’ve accelerated their efforts, thanks to an increase in customer demand for sustainable products.

 HURR is a platform for fashion rental that encourages you to save money and help the world by reducing pollution that the traditional “buy, use, dispose of” form of fashion has created.
 This solution allows you to rent or to lend your own clothes.